 Cape Cross Seal Colony

-40 miles/ 60 kilometers north of Henties Bay lies the Cape Cross Seal Reserve, a protected headland that provides a home for the largest breeding colony of Cape fur seals in the world.
-During peak breeding season (November to December), the beaches are completely concealed from view by a writhing mass of fur seals, numbering over 200,000 in total.
-At this time, newborn pups are a highlight.
-Visitors can observe the seals from a 650 feet/ 200 meter walkway.
-Cape fur seals survive predominantly on fish, and their dietary preference is evident in the stench of their faeces.
-Visitors to the Cape Cross seal colony will therefore need a strong stomach!
+Cape fur seals survive predominantly on fish and their dietary preference is evident in the stench arising from the colony.
+Visitors to Cape Cross will need a strong stomach!
 The colony is also incredibly noisy, as males war over territory and pups call repetitively for their mothers.
 However, despite the noise and the smell, the colony is a fascinating sight.
-There are two subspecies of Cape fur seal, and the one seen at Cape Cross is found exclusively in South Africa and Namibia.
+There are two subspecies of Cape fur seal and the one seen at Cape Cross is only found in South Africa and Namibia.

 03 of 05